Impact Training

 It is important that you clearly understand this difference because doing so will determine when you need to apply some quick morale boosters or when you need long term engagement strategies.

-Box #1 – Help employees feel that their work has value
+5 strategies to help employees feel that their work has value

 In Gallup’s 2025 State of the Global Workplace report, which surveyed more than 200,000 people over age 15 who worked in about 160 countries and regions, employees worldwide reported feeling stressed, sad, anxious, and disengaged on the job.
 One in five also said they’re feeling lonely.